Cloud Security Concerns

 If desired, any and all of your data can be stored in encrypted format using Public Key Encryption (PKE).
 This means that the files would be meaningless even if someone did manage to obtain them.

 The third point, maintaining a secure environment, is more complicated.
 This kind of security means protection from both hacking and hardware malfunction.
 Protection from attacks requires you to be vigilant and stay up-to-date on the latest threats, which is difficult to do if you’re not a security professional.
 You would also need to devote considerable time and money to secure the physical environment for the storage hardware.
 And as to the fourth point, backup: by definition, your most recent data is probably the most useful to you at the moment, so backups also need to be continuous to be valuable.

 All these steps take time and effort to do yourself, which is why many businesses don’t bother…until after their first major security breach.

 To conclude, we believe that storing your data in-house is much like keeping your money under the mattress…it’s fine until it’s not.
 Cloud computing lets you contract with a professional security resource while also saving money on your IT needs.
-We encourage our clients and prospective clients to learn more about the real risks and real benefits of both in-house data and cloud storage.
-If you have additional specific security needs, please talk to one of our sales engineers about how we could best serve you.
-You can always try our Cloud Server Hosting risk-free at www.atlantic.net!
+We encourage our clients and prospective clients to learn more about the real risks and real benefits of in-house data and cloud storage.
+If you have additional specific security needs, please talk to one of our sales engineers about how we can best serve you.
+You can always try our VPS Hosting risk-free at www.atlantic.net!